| The purpose of this

 The answer to the

-question is, "Yes."
+question, for me, is, "Yes."

 I note that you only asked